Format:

 • Web Developer: $75,008

-Annual Median Advertised Salary.
+Annual Median Advertised Salary in Alabama.
 Source: Lightcast; Oct 2022 - Sep 2023; 0-3 years minimum experience required.

 Woman studying